After more than 47 years of breeding Pomeranians, I am often still surprised at the Pomeranian color change from puppy

-Experienced breeders know to check the hair color behind the ears on Pomeranian pups.
 The actual color of the hair behind a Pom puppy's ears at only a few weeks of age is a reasonably accurate guide to the Pomeranian puppy’s adult coat color.

-Some colored Pomeranian pups will have a dramatic coat colour change whilst others will have little change to coat color as an adult Pom.
+Some colored Pomeranian pups will have a dramatic coat color change whilst others will have a little change to coat color as an adult Pom.

-Light colored Pom pups often are very light at birth and darken as they mature.
+Light-colored Pom pups often are very light at birth and darken as they mature.
 A good example of this is a cream or light orange Pomeranian puppy.
-This puppy who will often appear to be white at birth and matures to be a cream or orange Pomeranian.
+This puppy will often appear to be white at birth and mature to be a cream or orange Pomeranian.